Oracle seeks permission to update copyright lawsuit against Google

 The move by Oracle is its first since the U.S. Supreme Court allowed the case to continue and suggests the litigation could be far from over.

-The closely watched case involves how much copyright protection should extend to Java programming language, which Google used to design its Android smartphone operating system.
+The closely watched case involves how much copyright protection should extend to Java programing language, which Google used to design its Android smartphone operating system.

 Google’s Android operating system is the world’s best-selling smartphone platform.
 Oracle sued Google five years ago and is seeking roughly $1 billion in copyright claims.